 With automatic enrollment, you still can choose how your retirement funds are invested.
 Be sure to check your retirement account regularly to make sure that the contribution rate and investment options line up with your retirement goals.

 You control your account and also may take money out subject to your plan’s rules and to distribution penalties and charges.
 Withdrawals are taxed as ordinary income and may be subject to a 10% penalty if taken prior to age 59½.

 You can opt out

 Although companies are encouraged set up automatic enrollment, they’re not required to.
 Nor do you have to participate.
-You have 90 days to opt out.
-Any money that was deferred will be returned to you.
+If your plan is an EACA or QACA, you may have 90 days to opt out and any money that was deferred will be returned to you.